tschuler/thiloschuler/content/project/CASA/index.md

 Building on the CASA feasibility study we are in the process of setting up a study to collect wearable data from patients and caregivers at a much larger scale.
 We plan to use artificial intelligence (AI) methods to identify __“yellow flag” patterns__.
 If successful, we would then test a proactive support intervention triggered by “yellow flags” in a multi-site, randomised trial.

 The following figure demonstrates an example “yellow flag” pattern captured.
 This and all other collected EMA responses can be viewed in an __interactive app__ at https://thiloschuler.shinyapps.io/casa-pilot/.
-For data privacy reason a dynamic random time shift is applied.
+For data privacy reasons a dynamic random time shift is applied.

 ![Annotated screenshot from interactive app demonstrating an exmple "yellow flag" pattern ](/media/yellow_flag_example_caption.png)